Better insight into future water safety

-How do we keep North Holland safe as sea levels rise?
-We are brooding on that question and improving the answer on the coast.
-Because we are increasingly able to calculate how much sand is needed in the dunes to protect the hinterland from flooding.
-This allows us to 'see' where weak spots will occur in the future and to anticipate in time.
+How can we keep North Holland safe as sea levels rise?
+We are pondering that question and improving the answer on the coast.
+Because we are becoming increasingly better at calculating how much sand is needed in the dunes to protect the hinterland from flooding.
+This allows us to 'see' where weak spots will arise in the future and anticipate them in good time.

-Future water safety can now be calculated.
-For one, two and even three meters of sea level rise.
-And so it is also possible to see where the weak spots are.
-Where is the dune too narrow?
-Where is there a weak spot in the dune through which the sea eventually reaches the hinterland?
-These calculations can be made over and over again, with the outcome depending on the growth of the dune massif.
-The future weak spots have now been Map and will be addressed in the coming years.
-For example, beach accesses will be raised and areas in the dunes that are too low will be addressed.
+Future water safety can now be calculated for metre one, two, and even three metre .
+This also reveals where the weak spots are located.
+Where are the dunes too narrow?
+Where are the weak spots in the dunes that could eventually allow the sea to reach the hinterland?
+These calculations can be repeated over and over again, with the outcome depending on the growth of the dune massif.
+The future weak spots have now been mapped out and will be addressed in the coming years.
+For example, beach access points will be raised and low spots in the dunes will be addressed.

 These new insights and analyses are good news for some of the entrepreneurs along the beach.
-Until recently, the Water Board wanted to maximize dune growth everywhere along the coast.
-So beach pavilions that prevented sand from blowing through had to move by definition.
-Now that it is possible to better calculate water safety and the development of the dune massif, it can also be decided that in a specific spot dune growth is less relevant.
-"If the dune is already high and wide enough, perhaps additional sand is not necessarily needed," explained Arnold Langeweg, portfolio holder for water safety.
-"We can now consider per pavilion whether relocation is necessary."
-That, incidentally, may still prove necessary in the future, especially for narrow dune interventions near built-up areas.
-"Then we don't have a general story but a specific story of why water safety should be promoted there.
-I assume entrepreneurs will understand that."
+Until recently, the water board wanted to stimulate dune growth as much as possible along the entire coast.
+This meant that beach pavilions that prevented sand from blowing away had to be relocated.
+Now that it is possible to better calculate water safety and the development of the dune massif, it can also be decided that dune growth is less relevant in a specific location.
+"If the dune is already high and wide enough, it may not necessarily need extra sand," explains Arnold Langeweg, portfolio holder for water safety.
+"We can now assess whether relocation is necessary for each pavilion."
+This may still prove necessary in the future, particularly in the case of narrow dune strips in built-up areas.
+"In that case, we don't have a general argument, but a specific argument as to why water safety needs to be promoted there.
+I assume that entrepreneurs will understand this."

-All the analyses, calculations and permit procedures have resulted in a renewed strategy to manage the coast: 'Look at a Resilient Coast'.
-Langeveld: "We can now better 'look into the future' and let other stakeholders look along so that we can come up with solutions together.
-This will create a more shared sense of responsibility for the water safety of our beautiful coast."
+The combination of analyses, calculations, and permit procedures has resulted in a renewed strategy for managing the coast:‘Kijk op een Veerkrachtige Kust’ (A Resilient Coast).
+Langeveld: “We are now better able to ‘look into the future’ and allow other stakeholders to join us in this process so that we can arrive at solutions together.
+This creates a more shared sense of responsibility for the water safety of our beautiful coast.”

 Winter beach recreation